Responsive image slider/carousel built with SCSS and plain JS

 width: min()

 and padding for positioning.
 I don't usually use the height property unless I need to, and I definitely need to for some things here.
 If you already got the styling for the slider and frames, then you're pretty much good to go, and if not, just take the HTML and CSS for my image slider and test it out on CodePen.
-Good luck!2@FahatmahPosted about 2 years ago@elaineleung Oh the use of
+Good luck!2@FahatmahPosted over 2 years ago@elaineleung Oh the use of

 width: min()

-, I know it but I don't really know how to use it 😅 and the nesting happening there makes my brain really confuse like how are those things works?0@elaineleungPosted about 2 years ago@Fahatmah No worries, my brain has been there too 😛
+, I know it but I don't really know how to use it 😅 and the nesting happening there makes my brain really confuse like how are those things works?0@elaineleungPosted over 2 years ago@Fahatmah No worries, my brain has been there too 😛

 The